-A common piece of this puzzle is the "build versus buy" question that many companies face when addressing their long-term software needs.
-In other words, does an out-of-the-box solution address all of your company's unique needs, or do you need a customized solution that is designed specifically for your organization?
+A standard piece of this puzzle is the "build versus buy" question that many companies face when addressing their software needs.
+Does a cloud-based solution address your company's unique needs, or do you need a customized solution designed for your organization?

-Today, the pace of technological innovation is accelerating at an almost exponential rate, making it difficult for the average internal IT group to cope with this pace of change.
-Just look at the velocity of new features launched in Microsoft Azure, Microsoft 365, and all the different APIs used to connect everything together to a solution that meets the business needs.
+Technological innovation is accelerating exponentially, making it difficult for the internal IT group to cope with this pace of constant change.
+Just look at the velocity of new features launched in, e.g., Microsoft Azure, Microsoft 365, and the different Microsoft APIs.
+All that is used to connect everything into a solution that meets the needs.

 Companies who choose the road of customized software creation must also maintain and upgrade it indefinitely in the future.
 This constant upgrading cycle can lead to a considerable drain into internal resources.

-Despite all of this, building the software has frequently won out in this debate in the past, but with the relatively recent introduction of generic, standardized Software as a Service solutions, the tables are turning.
-Now, even global enterprises in both public and private sectors that have historically invested tens of millions of dollars in internal IT projects are beginning to migrate to SaaS applications that handle all the IT operations considered not to be “mission-critical-for-the-business.”
+Despite all of this, building the software yourself has frequently won out in this past debate.
+Still, with the introduction of standardized software as a service solution, the tables have turned.
+Even global enterprises that have historically invested millions of dollars in internal IT projects migrate to SaaS applications for many types of IT operations.

-Meeting Room Booking: Do you need a customized solution to meet the needs for your business?
+Meeting Room Booking: Do you need a customized solution to meet the needs of your business?

-It seems then, that the large organizations who are considering building their own meeting management solution to meet their specific criteria are doing so out of habit.
+We often have the feeling that large organizations considering building their meeting management solution to meet specific criteria are doing so out of habit.
 That is understandable but not always wise.

-So I ask: Why try to build your own solution that meeting management specialists have already spent countless hours refining, optimizing, and perfecting?
+So: Why try to build your own solution that meeting management specialists have already spent innumerable hours refining, optimizing, and perfecting?

 When deciding whether to buy or build, you must consider three key points:

-- What is the scope of the problem you are trying to address with this software, and how complex does your solution need to be to fit your business size and needs?
+- What is the scope of the problem you are addressing, and how complex does your solution need to be?

-- Does your organization currently have (or can you hire) experts capable of building, maintaining, and supporting the solution?
-Not only now, but also going forward?
+- Do your organization currently have (or can you hire) experts capable of building, maintaining, and supporting the solution?
+Not only now, but also as you advance?

 - Is using the software critical to your business operations and mission?

-Our best assumption is that you end at this conclusion when answering these three questions should lead you to the answer: No, you shouldn't build your own solution.
-Instead, invest in a standardized SaaS solution to avoid struggling with finding the resources to build your own in-house, disconnected, disjointed solution.
+Our best assumption is that you end at this conclusion when answering these three questions: No, you shouldn't build your own solution.
+Instead, invest in a standardized SaaS solution to avoid struggling with finding the resources to develop your own in-house, disconnected, and disjointed solution.

-Five reasons why you should buy a SaaS meeting management solution for you Outlook and Microsoft 365 environment, not build one
+Five reasons why you should buy a SaaS meeting management solution for your Outlook and Microsoft 365 environment, not build one

 1. You value managed service solutions

 There is great value in moving away from running Exchange and other critical solutions on-premise in your environment and migrating into the cloud.
 Even Microsoft wants you to.
-Using a managed service solution (i.e. AskCody) to meet meeting management needs is entirely consistent with your decision to move away from those on-premise restrictions.
+Using a managed service solution (like AskCody) to meet meeting management needs is consistent with your decision to move away from on-premise restrictions.

-Perhaps you've already moved to Microsoft 365 or Azure AD, and are using other cloud services to optimize the time spent on important things.
+Perhaps you've already moved to Microsoft 365 or Azure AD and are using other cloud services to optimize the time spent on essential things.
 Continue down that road with a meeting management solution that works seamlessly together with the rest of your cloud solutions.

 2. You have a limited budget

-The costs associated with building their own custom software may be one of the first and most logical reasons for a business to avoid choosing this option.
-Canned SaaS solutions are cheaper and therefore can make much more financial sense for a company with a smaller budget.
-Especially when maintenance and compatibility costs are added going forward for the lifetime of the solution.
+The costs of building your own custom software may be one of the first and most logical reasons for a business to avoid choosing this option.
+SaaS solutions usually are cheaper and can make financial sense for a company with a smaller budget, especially when you add maintenance and compatibility costs to the solution's lifetime.

 3. Avoiding the on-going responsibility of home-built solution vs. out-of-the-box solution

-Your team has invested meaningful hours in coding the SharePoint solution, a web-based portal, or even mobile app.
-When the specification was completed, it was state-of-the-art.
-Now, when you team is using 11 different versions of an Android device, not so much …
+Your team has invested meaningful hours in coding the SharePoint solution, a web-based portal, or even a mobile app.
+The completed specification was even probably state-of-the-art.
+Now, when your team is using 11 different versions of an Android device, not so much.

-Looking to the future, there will always be regular updates and maintenance required any time changes occur to your network or one of your users has an issue.
+There will always be regular updates and maintenance required any time changes occur to your network.
+Or one of your users has an issue when looking to the future.
 Your team will have to step away from real, mission-critical tasks and to update your home-built solution.
 Even more complications and frustrations arise when those responsible for that solution switch positions or leave the company.

 4. You have a lack of technical proficiency and time